District Office Leases

 - If I have a District office for free (no rent), do I still need a lease?

-- Yes.
-In such a case, you are strongly encouraged to use the House Lease and the District Office Attachment.
+- While no lease is required if no rent is paid, you are still strongly encouraged to use the House Lease and the District Office Attachment.
 It will take you less than five minutes to fill out and have it signed by the Member and the Landlord.

 - Is there any limit on what I can spend for the monthly rental payments?